alvestrand/simulcast-ssrc/draft-alvestrand-mmusic-simulcast-ssrc.md

 Formally, this amounts to changing the API of a W3C specification, but adding nonstandard attributes to an initialization dictionary has been done before in other contexts; it seems like a relatively harmless thing to do, but should be reviewed in the W3C WEBRTC WG anyway.
+Publishing a separate extension document in the W3C seems like bureaucratic overkill.

 # Example